elijahsciam/Chinese-English-Dictionary/README.md

 # Chinese-English-Dictionary

 Hello!

-Thank you for installing <3
+To install: npm i chinese-english-dictionary

 To use:

 ![](https://github.com/elijahsciam/Chinese-English-Dictionary/blob/npm/info.png)

 translate() takes to arguments: word(english or chinese) & character type (simplified or traditional)

+Thank you <3